m-lab/website/_pages/tests/ndt/unified-views-custom.md

 and their research logic in subordinate queries.
 All of the columns presented by the custom unified view should be standardized either by the researcher themselves or by following MLab standard views.

-Note that we plan to overhaul the row filtering logic in the future.

 Researchers are encouraged to monitor and track changes to published unified views.